-More than eight in ten Indians with a bank account in Metro cities now use mobile banking apps that saw a surge amid the Covid-19 pandemic, according to a new report.
+More than eight in ten Indians with a bank account in Metro cities now use mobile banking apps that saw a surge amid the Covid-19 pandemic.

 Mobile banking apps are the most popular banking channel in Asia, with 83 percent of Metro Indian and 78 percent of Metro Chinese online adults with a bank account using their mobile banking app at least monthly, according to global market research firm Forrester.